Join the conversation and get involved

 EDISJ values have been inherent in the work of many members of the institution who have contributed through learning and teaching, research, lived personal and professional standards, and through activities such as work with the Positive Space Committee, the Sexual Violence Committee, the Indigenization Task Force, the Mental Health and Wellness Committee, Enactus OC, and so many other initiatives.

-Now, Okanagan College takes the next step in the EDISJ journey to be more intentional in embedding these principles in everything we do.
-Over the weeks and months to come there will be opportunities to engage in a variety of conversations and activities to expand awareness of what it means to build our institution’s future where we:
+Okanagan College is taking the next step in the EDISJ journey to be more intentional in embedding these principles in everything we do.
+Through this journey, there are opportunities to engage in a variety of conversations and activities to expand awareness of what it means to build our institution’s future where we:

 - Commit to grow our understanding of EDISJ and demonstrate how we value diversity in our personal and professional lives as members of the OC learning community;